 These are our general criteria for agent listings.
-However, we reserve the right to refuse a listing for any reason without notice.
+However, we reserve the right to refuse a listing or to de-list an agent for any reason without notice.

 To qualify for a listing, an agent must meet these minimum criteria:

 They must accept unsolicited queries/submissions of fiction, poetry, or nonfiction projects.
 These submissions must be from the creator of the work.

 Exception: Agents who only represent translations, picture books for children, plays, and/or graphic narrative do not qualify.

 Exception: Agents who only allow queries by referral or invitation do not qualify.

 Agents that stay "temporarily closed" to submissions for two years or more do not qualify.

 They must have an official, regularly updated, and up-to-date website.
 (An official site is one under the control of and maintained by the agency staff.
 Sites maintained by third parties are not "official" websites.)

 Exception: "Pages" on social networks, such as Facebook, Twitter, etc., do not qualify as official websites; however, websites hosted on blogging platforms, such as Wordpress, do qualify.